Lbalkenhol/candl/docs/interface/interface_sampler.rst

         return like({par_order[i]: denormed_vec[i] for i in range(len(par_order))})

 Now we have a function that takes a normalised parameter vector and returns the log likelihood value.
-Following the NUTS example provided by BlackJAX we define the inference loop.
+Following the NUTS example provided by BlackJAX (`here <https://blackjax-devs.github.io/blackjax/examples/quickstart.html>`_) we define the inference loop.

 .. code-block:: python